About

 Teaching responsibilities

 I have also chaired vivas and examined internal and external doctorates.
 Prior to my role at Derby, I was the Programme Director for the DBA at Nottingham Trent University, one of the longest-running DBA courses in the UK.
-I lead and deliver the Designing Research Projects module for the DBA in Derby Business School and run training sessions, such as how to publish, for all Derby PhD students.
+I lead and deliver the Designing Research Projects module for the DBA in Derby International Business School and run training sessions, such as how to publish, for all Derby PhD students.

 I have been an external examiner for Manchester Metropolitan University, Sheffield Hallam University, the University of Surrey and the University of Lincoln.
 I am currently an external examiner for Cardiff Metropolitan University.